 1 - Rig a simple chest harness with a 4 foot sewn runner and a carabiner.
 Clip the loaded strands of the rope through the carabiner.
 This will help keep you upright.
 This technique is preferred if the rap is low angle.
 (This may be stating the obvious, but be sure and rig this before you start to rap!)

-(Note: hanging the pack from the rappel carabiner is generally recommended for steep, high angle rappels - using this technique on a blocky slab will cause the pack to get hung up as you move down the rock.)
+(Note: hanging the pack from the rappel carabiner is generally recommended for steep, high angle rappels - using this technique on a blocky slab will generally cause the pack to get hung up as you move down the rock.)

 Rig for an extended rappel.